1. Overview

 Create a User

-Create a new user in JIRA with specified email, display name and optional username.
+Create a new user in JIRA with email and display name.

 Input Parameters: